gmvoit/just-the-docs/extensions/Accretion.md

 ## Spherical Collapse

+Cosmological accretion supplies energy to a galaxy's atmosphere both directly and through generation of turbulence....
 One of the energy sources responsible for both atmospheric heating and turbulence is cosmological accretion.
 The **ExpCGM** framework handles this contribution using the classic spherical collapse approximation.

 ### Equation of Motion